Purg/vulkan_tutorial/README.md

 - Download 64-bit binaries.
 - Un-archive somewhere and remember the location.

+On Windows, there is a separate .lib specifically for shared DLL linkage.
+If switching a build from static to shared, and vice versa, the glfw3 lib path will need to be cleared and the CMake will need to be reconfigured/ generated in

 ## glm
 OpenGL math header-only library.
 Vulkan does not provide any on-build mathematics libraries or functions so we're using this to